COSMIC measurement process

 f) Persistent storage

 Persistent storage (shown in the Figure) is an abstract concept of the Generic Software Model.
-In the model, such storage is accessible by any software in any layer if it needs to store data or to retrieve stored data and this storing or retrieving is not delegated to a functional user.
+In the model, ‘persistent storage’ is accessible by any software in any layer if it needs to store data or to retrieve stored data and this storing or retrieving is not delegated to a functional user.
 After a functional process has written some data on persistent storage, that ‘persistent data’, is available to other functional processes that need it or to another occurrence of the functional process that wrote it.

-A consequence of this concept is that if an application that must store data or retrieve stored data is measured, ignore how that data is physically processed by software in lower layers or by the hardware.
+A consequence of this concept is that if an application is measured that must store data or retrieve stored data, ignore how that data is physically processed by software in lower layers or by the hardware.
 Just represent FUR that require data to be stored or retrieved by Writes and Reads respectively.

 Functional users interact with the software to be measured via Entries and Exits.

 One Entry data movement can be distinguished from another Entry data movement by distinguishing the objects of interest about which data is moved.
 Similarly for Exits, Reads and Writes.

 Any data movement moves a single data group that consists of one or more data attributes.
 All attributes in a data group describe the same one object of interest.
 An object of interest is any ‘thing’ (physical or conceptual) about which the software being measured must process or store data.
 If data that is moved from a functional user into the software describe two objects of interest, then identify two data groups and hence two Entry data movements.
 Similarly for Exits, Reads and Writes.

 It is only necessary to identify the data attributes for measurement purposes in case of measurement of functional changes to software (discussed below).
 However, in other cases it may be helpful to distinguish different data groups and their objects of interest by examining the data attributes.